 Player Hand: Q/J/2

 A side bet on a deuce would return a payout of 20 to 1 for the three deuces, whereas one on the Jack would pay 3 to 1 for the two Jacks.
-A bet on a single Queen would pay at even-money odds, respectively.
+A bet on a single Queen would pay at even-money odds.
 All other Matching Dragon side wagers would result in losses.

 Lucky Bonus